Liover Peguero Player Props: Pirates vs. Braves

 Braves Pitching Rankings

-- The Braves' 3.87 team ERA ranks eighth across all MLB pitching staffs.
+- The Braves have a 3.91 team ERA that ranks ninth among all league pitching staffs.

-- Braves pitchers combine to surrender 118 home runs (1.1 per game), the fourth-fewest in baseball.
+- Braves pitchers combine to allow 119 home runs (1.1 per game), the fourth-fewest in baseball.

+- Chirinos (5-4) gets the starting nod for the Braves in his seventh start of the season.
+He has a 4.42 ERA in 71 1/3 innings pitched, with 39 strikeouts.

-- In his last outing on Tuesday against the Los Angeles Angels, the right-hander went 6 2/3 innings, allowing one earned run while surrendering five hits.
+- The right-hander's most recent appearance was on Wednesday against the Los Angeles Angels, when he went five innings, surrendering three earned runs while giving up six hits.

+- The 29-year-old has an ERA of 4.42, with 4.9 strikeouts per nine innings, in 17 games this season.
+Opponents have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.